Lubula/Customer-Churn-Prediction/README.md

 # Predictive Analysis: Telcom"s Company Customer Churn

-## Introduction
+## Overview
-Aim to predict customer churn using machine learning techniques.
-Customer churn refers to when customers stop doing business with a company.
-Predicting churn can help businesses understand customer behavior and develop strategies to retain customers.
+This repository contains Jupyter notebooks and related resources for analyzing customer churn in the telecommunications industry using the Telco Customer Churn dataset obtained from Kaggle.
+The project encompasses data exploration, preprocessing, model building, evaluation, and comparison of various machine learning models.
+Additionally, it includes hyperparameter tuning and feature engineering to optimize model performance

 ## Data
 We use the Telco Customer Churn dataset obtained from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).